Brunch & Batter

 Jump to Recipe Print Recipe

-These easy lemon pizzelle are a bright and citrusy twist on the classic Italian waffle cookie.
-Just whip up the batter, and drop onto a pizzelle maker for a light, crispy treat.
+These Easy Lemon Pizzelle are a bright and citrusy twist on the classic Italian waffle cookie.
+Simply whip up the batter and drop it onto a pizzelle maker for a light, crispy treat.
 Pizzelle are traditionally served on holidays such as Christmas, but these lemon pizzelle are perfect for Easter, or any time you want a light dessert.

-Pizzelle are similar to waffles in that you prepare a batter, add your flavoring and drop it onto a special iron, known as a pizzelle maker.
+Pizzelles are similar to waffles in that you prepare a batter, add your flavoring, and drop it onto a special iron, known as a pizzelle maker.
 The batter comes together quickly, requires no resting time, and is pretty foolproof.

-These Italian lemon pizzelle are not the traditional almond flavor, but I just love the brightness of the citrus.
+These Italian lemon pizzelle do not have the traditional almond flavor, but I just love the brightness of the citrus.
 With one easy swap, you can make the more traditional flavors, but I promise the lemon will have you hooked.

 Jump to: